Srikar-Pulakhandam/Srikar-Pulakhandam/README.md

 - 👀 Always looking for something new to learn
 - 🌱 Constantly trying to catch up with new technologies
 - 💞️ I’m looking to collaborate on Realtime projects
-- 📫 How to reach me - pulakhandamsrikar1@gmail.com
+- 📫 Reach me at pulakhandamsrikar1@gmail.com
 - 👨‍💻 NERD

 <!---